 Whatever is troubling you, sharing your difficulties and feelings with a counsellor, someone unbiased, who will listen to you without judgement, is therapeutic.
 I shall support you as you try to establish and understand your needs and find ways of meeting them, rather than giving advice or offering solutions.
 Therapy can be reparative and transformative, a healing of hurts, traumas and psychological wounds.
 The counselling process can enable you to work through your feelings, move on from painful issues, become empowered and make positive changes to lead a more fulfilled, happier and healthier life.

-I am based in central Christchurch, Dorset, immediately to the right of the Rail Station.
+I am based in central Christchurch, Dorset.
 You can contact me by telephone and we can have a talk and discuss your counselling needs or you can mail me to begin with if you prefer.
 If you also visit my website you can read more about my practice and please feel free to get in touch by phone or e mail to ask me to ask any questions you may have.
 If you then feel you would like to take the next step we can arrange the free initial assessment session.
 This first 30 minute session will give you a feel of counselling and help us both decide whether or not I am the right counsellor for you.

 Training, qualifications & experience

-I am a BACP Accredited Counsellor/Psychotherapist and UKRCP Registered Independent Counsellor/Psychotherapist with over fifteen years experience of working with a wide diversity of issues.
+I am a BACP Accredited Counsellor/Psychotherapist and UKRCP Registered Independent Counsellor/Psychotherapist with over twenty years experience of working with a wide diversity of issues.

-I began my counselling training in 1999 and gained my Advanced Diploma in Psychodynamic counselling in 2003 and another module in Helping Children and Young People in 2006.
-I also hold certificates in Couples Counselling and Supevision.
+I began my counselling training in 1999 and work integratively using a training in Humanistic approaches, as well as an Advanced Diploma in Psychodynamic Counselling and Psychotherapy, which I completed in 2003.
+I gained another module in Helping Children and Young People in 2006 and I am also qualified in Couples Counselling and Supervision.

 My counselling placement whilst in training was at Southampton Counselling and Therapy Centre, which offers short term psychodynamic counselling to men and women.
 SCTC's ethos is that mental distress prevents individuals and the communities they form from flourishing and where it damages the ability of parents to nurture their children, it is being passed into succeeding generations.
 The provision of affordable, accessible therapies should be part of the way that a society addresses its own dis-ease